These Bang Bang Shrimp Noodle Bowls are inspired by the flavours in bibimbap – they're topped with a fried egg to boot!

 - Soy sauce – tamari or coconut aminos are great alternatives.

-- Zucchini – leave this out entirely or replace with a veggie of your choice.
+- Zucchini – leave this out entirely or replace it with a veggie of your choice.

-- Carrot – leave this out entirely or replace with a veggie of your choice.
+- Carrot – leave this out entirely or replace it with a veggie of your choice.

 - Shiitake mushrooms – replace with a mushroom of your choice such as oyster, crimini or portobello mushrooms.

-- Red cabbage – Napa cabbage or a cabbage blend of your choice can be substituted here.
+- Red cabbage – Napa cabbage or a cabbage blend of your choice can be used instead.

-- Bean sprouts – replace the bean sprouts with enoki mushrooms, bamboo shoots or snow peas for a similar flavour palette.
+- Bean sprouts – replace the bean sprouts with enoki mushrooms, bamboo shoots or snow peas for a similar flavour.

-- Kimchi – you can make your own or use a store-bought equivalent to save time.
+- Kimchi – you can make your own or use a store-bought version to save time.

-- Green onions – chives and shallots are great alternatives for green onions.
+- Green onions – chives and shallots are great alternatives to green onions.

-- Olive oil – use any neutral oil such as avocado oil, sunflower oil or vegetable oil for this recipe.
+- Olive oil – use any neutral oil such as avocado oil, sunflower oil or vegetable oil.

-- Shrimp – if you have an allergy to shellfish or don’t like shrimp, use fish or chicken.
+- Shrimp – if you have an allergy to shellfish or don’t like shrimp, use fish or chicken instead.